BioinfoUNIBA/QEdit/README.md

 <p align="justify">Hyper editing can be detected through a specific computational protocol in which not aligned sequences are rescued and mapped again onto a transformed genome replacing As with Gs, described in detail <a href="https://www.ncbi.nlm.nih.gov/pubmed/25158696">here</a>.
 The computational pipeline is freely available <a href="https://github.com/hagitpt/Hyper-editing">here</a>.

 <h3>Metrics for RNA editing quantification</h3>
-<palign="justify">The quantification of RNA editing is important to compare values across samples and study its potential role in different experimental conditions or in human disorders.</p>
+<p align="justify">The quantification of RNA editing is important to compare values across samples and study its potential role in different experimental conditions or in human disorders.</p>
 <h4>Overall editing level</h4>
+<p align="justify">The overall editing is defined as the total number of reads with G at all known editing positions over the number of all reads covering the positions without imposing specific sequencing coverage criteria.
+It can be calculated using REDItools tables obtained imposing loosing parameters.</p>

 <h4>ALU editing index</h4>
+<p align="justify">The Alu editing index (AEI) is a metric to quantify the global RNA editing activity of sample and is defined as the weighted average of editing events occurring in all Alu elements.
+The pipeline to calculate AEI is described in <a href="https://www.ncbi.nlm.nih.gov/pubmed/31636457">Roth et al.</a> and available <a href="https://github.com/a2iEditing/RNAEditingIndexer">here</a>.</p>

 <h4>Recoding index</h4>

 <h3>Differential RNA editing</h3>